 For the Portobello Sandwiches:

-1. Clean the tops of Portobello mushrooms with a damp paper towel (this works better than washing because mushroom gills can soak in too much water).
+- Clean the tops of Portobello mushrooms with a damp paper towel (this works better than washing because mushroom gills can soak in too much water).
 Cut off the stems and save them for later use.
-Spread about 1 1/2 Tbsp of barbecue sauce over the top and the bottom of each mushroom cap.
-Set aside for 10-15 min to let them marinate.
+Spread about 1 1/2 Tbsp of no-cook BBQ sauce over the top and the bottom of each mushroom cap.
+Set aside for 10-15 min to marinate.
 (Use this time to work on the rosemary fries).

-2. Heat a large pan (big enough to fit in both mushroom caps) over medium heat.
-Add 2-3 Tbsp of water, soy sauce and rosemary.
+- Heat a large pan over medium heat.
+Add a splash of water/veggie broth, soy sauce and rosemary.
 Once this mixture gets bubbly, place both mushrooms into the pan GILL SIDE DOWN, and cover the pan.
 Cook for 3-4 min, flip the mushrooms and cook 3-4 min longer, or until the mushrooms soften and reduce in size.

 For the Roasted Rosemary Fries: